Harshal0902/YeeHaw-Hacks-2/README.md

 ## ☁️ Best Use of Appwrite

 We are using Appwrite for building our backend.
 We are using **Appwrite's Database** to store the data of the users and their progress.
-We are also using **Appwrite's Storage** to store the images of the markers.
-We are using **Appwrite's Functions** to send the notification to Animal Rescue.
-We are using **Appwrite's OAuth** to authenticate the users.
-We are using **Appwrite's Console** to manage the database and the storage.
-We are using **Appwrite's CLI** to deploy the functions.
+We are also using **Appwrite's Storage** to store the powers of the players.
+We are using **Appwrite's Functions** customize your Appwrite server functionality.
+We are using **Appwrite's Authentication** to authenticate the users.
 Appwrite made it very easy for us to build our backend.
 We learned how robust & fast Appwrite services are as it has a free plan that was great for us student hackers.

 ## 🧠 Challenges we ran into